 Contents

-The Silk Roads were a network of land-based trade routes that connected societies across Eastern and Western Eurasia.
-The following were significant features of the Silk Roads.
+The Silk Roads were land-based trade routes that connected societies across Eastern and Western Eurasia.

 Relay Trade

-The growth of the Silk Roads resulted from a combination of political, economic, social, and environmental factors that developed for thousands of years and created an environment in which trade could thrive.
+The growth of the Silk Roads resulted from a combination of political, economic, social, and environmental factors that created an environment in which trade could thrive.

-As societies and vast empires expanded, elite classes with surplus wealth grew larger.
-These privileged classes desired luxury goods such as Chinese silks and porcelains and diversified food items as status symbols that set them apart from non-elite peoples.
+As empires expanded, elite classes with surplus wealth grew larger.
+These privileged classes desired luxury goods such as Chinese silks and porcelains and diversified food items as status symbols that set them apart from non-elite people.

 As states developed, their economies increasingly commercialized, leading to an increased surplus of goods.
-Long-distance trade proved the opportunity for eliminating excess goods that societies created.
-By the 13th century, commercialized economies had developed in China, India, and the Middle East.
-The commercialization of China, which had begun during the Tang dynasty and continued during the Song dynasty, was the Silk Road’s economic engine.
-With its large urban centers, the Chinese government promoted commerce to generate tax revenue and supply urban citizens’ needs.
+Long-distance trade proved the opportunity to eliminate excess goods that societies created by selling them to others.
+By the 13th century, highly commercialized economies had developed in China, India, and the Middle East.

-The advent of new commercial technologies helped facilitate trade by making it easier for merchants and traders to move and sell their products.
+New commercial practices and technologies helped facilitate trade by making it easier for merchants and traders to move and sell their products.

 Caravanserai